Putting Kansas Kids & Rural Schools First

 Where I stand...

-My ideals come from a strong belief in public education and a determination to ensure that the students in District 5 rural schools receive the same quality of education as those living in Johnson County.
+My ideals come from a strong belief in public education and a determination to ensure that the students in District 5 schools receive the same quality of education as those living in the wealthier counties of Kansas.
+I believe all students deserve safe and functional schools where they can learn and thrive.
+We achieve this by having fiscally responsible, but well-funded public schools throughout Kansas, including District 5.
+Together these will have a long term community impact!

 Safe Schools Where Every Kansas Kid Can Learn